 The map below shows Leonardo da Vinci-Fiumicino Airport (Aeroporto Leonardo da Vinci di Fiumicino), the main international airport serving Rome.
 If you are flying in or out of Fiumicino Airport, you can stay at the airport itself, or in the town of Fiumicino--or, if you have a car, Ostia Antica.
 More on places to stay below.
 Click the map markers for more information.

-The map also points you to the fascinating archaeological site of Ostia Antica, once the harbor of ancient Rome.
+Just in case you have a bit of a layover in Rome, the map also points you to the fascinating archaeological site of Ostia Antica, once the harbor of ancient Rome

 Leonardo da Vinci-Fiumicino Airport is easily reached from Rome via the A91 Autostrada (Autostrada Map).